labd/terraform-provider-storyblok/docs/resources/component.md

 - `rich_markdown` (Boolean) Enable rich markdown view by default (true/false)
 - `rtl` (Boolean) Enable global RTL for this field
 - `source` (String) Possible values: undefined: Self; internal_stories: Stories; internal: Datasource; external: API Endpoint in Datasource Entries Array Format
+- `toolbar` (List of String) Array of toolbar keys to include in the Richtext or Markdown toolbar
 - `tooltip` (Boolean) Show the description as a tooltip
 - `translatable` (Boolean) Can field be translated; Default: false
 - `use_uuid` (Boolean) Default: true; available in option and source=internal_stories